Dirk Wears White Sox: Background

 Dirk Wears White Sox was made with an early line-up of Adam and the Ants, which disbanded after the album was released.
 Guitarist Matthew Ashman and drummer David Barbarossa went on to form Bow Wow Wow with then-Ants bassist Leigh Gorman (who only played one gig with the Ants and was not involved in any studio recordings).
 Original bassist Andy Warren had departed shortly after recording the album to join former Ants guitarist Lester Square in The Monochrome Set.
 Many of the songs, notably "Cleopatra" and "Never Trust a Man (With Egg on his Face)", remained a part of Adam Ant's live repertoire throughout his career, both with the Ants and later as a solo artist.

 The album title refers to classic British film icon Dirk Bogarde.

 Production

 The album was recorded 12–24 August 1979 at Sound Development Studios, London and mixed 25–29 August.
 All instrumentation and guide vocals were completed in the first three days.
-Of the fourteen tracks recorded, three - "Friends", "Kick" and "Physical" - did not proceed beyond this stage, although Physical was secretly released on the B-side of 2000 copies of the single "Zerox" in July 1980.
-The remainder of the sessions were dedicated to recording finished lead and backing vocals by Ant for the eleven released tracks.
+Of the fourteen tracks recorded, three - "Friends", "Kick" and "Physical" - were unfinished at this time, although "Physical" was later issued as the B-side on 2000 copies of the single "Zerox" in July, 1980.
+The remainder of the sessions were dedicated to recording finished lead and backing vocals for the eleven released tracks.